target-v/xml_to_strm_parser/README.md

 Created for my personal use, maybe can help someone if it's in my situation, XBMC running on a Raspberry Pi to see national TV using rtmp streams.
 It is much more faster than use an XBMC addon, remember that the RPi as very few process capacity.

-This script parse a stream list from a XML to create .strm files inside autocreated folders.
+This script parse a stream list from a XML to create .strm.
 From a URL it takes a .xml file suposed to be maintained with rtmp streams.

 This file has a syntax like: